Last updated on April 6, 2023

 Precious gemstones have been objects of obsession for centuries.
 While many of them are believed to have healing and protective qualities, others are known for the mystery and intrigue they hold.
-The Black Prince’s Ruby being infamous for the misfortune it attracts to its owners is still covered with myths.
+One of these thrilling gemstones is the Black Prince’s Ruby which is neither ruby nor black.

-The Black Prince’s Ruby is believed to have been mined from Badakhshan, present-day Tajikistan and was first recorded during the 14th century when it was stolen from the Prince Abu Sa’id of the Moorish Kingdom of Granada by Don Pedro the Cruel, the ruler of Seville, Spain.
+The Black Prince’s Ruby is believed to be mined in Kuh-i-Lal, Badakhshan’s famous balas ruby mines, present-day Afghanistan and Tajikistan.
+The gemstone was first recorded in the 14th century when it was stolen from the Prince Abu Sa’id of the Moorish Kingdom of Granada by Don Pedro the Cruel, the ruler of Seville, Spain.

 According to historical records, Prince Sa’id was going to surrender to King Don Pedro when he was overtaking Granada, but Pedro had cruel plans.
-Don Pedro welcomed Prince Sa’id to discuss the terms of his surrender and have murdered him.
+In 1366 Don Pedro welcomed Prince Sa’id and his attendants to discuss the terms of his surrender and murdered him.

-After searching the Prince’s body Don Pedro found the large red gemstone and took it to his possession.
-It is believed that the cruel murder sparked a curse that would follow Don Pedro from that day.
+After searching the Prince’s body, Don Pedro found a large red gemstone, the size of an egg, and took it into his possession.
+It was believed that the cruel murder sparked a curse that followed Don Pedro from that day.
 Moreover, the curse was said to bring misfortune and death to those who owned the gem.

-Shortly after the Cruel acquired the gem, his half brother, Henry of Trastamara declared war on Castile for the right to rule.
-Don Pedro had to ally with Prince Edward III to defeat Henry of Trastamara and gave him the gemstone as payment.
+Shortly after the Cruel acquired the gem, his brother, Henry of Trastámara (1334 – 1379), declared war on Castile for the right to rule.
+Don Pedro had to ally with Edward of Woodstock, also known as “the Black Prince”, to defeat Henry of Trastamara and gave him the gemstone as payment in 1367.

-The Black Prince’s Ruby was sold to unknown party and was bought back by Charles II who nearly lost the “ruby” when the Irish Colonel Thomas Blood tried to steal the crown jewels of England in 1671.
+According to the Parliamentary sales list, the Black Prince’s Ruby was sold to an unknown party and was bought back by Charles II, who nearly lost the “ruby” when the Irish Colonel Thomas Blood tried to steal the crown jewels of England in 1671.

-Currently, the Black Prince’s Ruby sits in the Imperial State Crown of England and is one of the most famous gems of the British Crown jewels.
+Today, the Black Prince’s Ruby sits in the Imperial State Crown of England and is one of the most famous gems of the British Crown Jewels.